ttntm/watch3r/README.md

 ★ Search for movies and series when adding titles to your lists

+★ "Currently watching" marker for series in your watchlist

 ★ Save date watched, rating and notes for each title in your Tracklist

 ★ Search and sorting for each list view